-Please note Our Diploma is not a course as such.
-It is an award that is granted only by Panel Review and is exclusively available to the graduates of our Permaculture Design Course.
+Please note Permaculture Visions Diploma is not a course.
+It is an award that is granted only by Panel Review and is exclusively available to the graduates of Permaculture Visions PDC (Permaculture Design Course).

 There are 3 steps in the process to achieving a Diploma with Permaculture Visions.

 1. Apply for access to the guidance documentation (this is a set fee of $120 AUD) – this is an online documents that can be updated at any time, so please check regularly.
 You are granted unlimited time for access to the documentation.
 You must let us know if you can’t get access to this important document.

 2. Work through the material, checking that you have sufficient supporting evidence and experience to qualify for our Diploma.